twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D14
 Today I tried to drag drop in drop but not success.
 Planning to do more tomorrow: I will try again

+### D15
+Today I tried to split file funtion to multip file to easy control .
+Planning to do more tomorrow: I will try continuos